Wizards-vs-Robots/documentation/uc/move_wizard.md

 # 5. Postconditions
 The postconditions for this use case are:
-1. The game is in a running state
+1. The player is either in front of an obstacle or has moved in the according direction